iPad 6 Wi-Fi Right Antenna Replacement

 Step 5

-- Feel free to skip the next step!
+- Feel free to skip the next step.

 Step 6

-- Gently pull the screen using the suction handle to create a little space between the digitizer and the frame.
+- Gently lift the screen with the suction handle to create a small gap between the digitizer and the frame.

-- Slide an opening pick into the gap you've made between the digitizer and the frame.
+- Slide an opening pick into that gap between the digitizer and the frame.

 Tools Used